 Restaurant Tables Design Choice: Maintenance and Care

-Upkeep is another factor to consider when selecting tables for your restaurant.
+Upkeep is another factor to consider when selecting tables for your restaurant with buying guide.
 Will there be time in the schedule for furniture maintenance?

 Wooden tables tend to require more maintenance.
 Unprotected wood can be ruined by water, heat marks and gouges.

 Wood that lacks a protective layer needs to be carefully cleaned by avoiding too much water.
 Soaked wood will warp.
 Use moist, but not wet cloths so the wood dries faster.
 Harsh, or citrus cleaners may ruin and possibly gum up the surface.
 Any gouges in the wood need to be repaired before the damage gets worse.

 It’s recommended to apply furniture polish to wood every three months.
 Applying a protective coat to wood with something like polyurethane reduces the frequency of maintenance.